recodehive/Scrape-ML/README.md

 🔍Welcome to the IMDb Movie Review Scraper project! 🌟.
 </div>

-<br> This Python script is designed to scrape movie reviews from IMDb, providing valuable data for analysis and research purposes.
+<br> This Python script is designed to scrape movie reviews from IMDb, to facilitate analysis and research.
 The IMDb Movie Review Scraping project aims to gather a new dataset by automatically extracting movie reviews from IMDb.
 This dataset will support various natural language processing tasks, including sentiment analysis and recommendation systems.
 Using web scraping techniques, such as Beautiful Soup, movie reviews are collected, preprocessed, and structured into a CSV format suitable for analysis, including Support Vector Machine classification. 📈

 ## <picture>
   <source srcset="https://fonts.gstatic.com/s/e/notoemoji/latest/2699_fe0f/512.webp" type="image/webp">